YetkinS/TwinCAT/README.md

-# TwinCAT
+# TwinCAT-Matlab

-This repository contains some example projects
+This repository contains some example projects for controller desings in Matlab and implementation on TwinCAT real-time system.